-The following materials prices increased in September:
+The following materials prices increased in September.

-• Steel mill products prices edged 0.3 percent higher, but are 4.4 percent lower than one year ago.
+- Steel mill products prices rose 0.1 percent for the month and are 4.7 percent higher than one year ago.

 - Nonferrous wire and cable prices grew 0.1 percent on a monthly basis, but are unchanged from one year ago.